 A holistic approach to cloud security can unify your organization against cloud security risks.
 Setting cloud security policies, implementing best practices, and eliminating silos within your organization allows your team to be more proactive about cloud security.

-In this article, we’ll walk you through how to establish a holistic approach to cloud security including how to use visuals to align teams on best security practices and clearly see your cloud environment.
+In this article, we’ll walk you through how to establish a holistic approach to cloud security strategy including how to use visuals to align teams on best security practices and clearly see your cloud environment.

 Introduction to cloud security